How to Dismantle an Atomic Bomb: Critical reaction

 Stephen Troussé of Uncut called it "their most unabashedly strident record since The Unforgettable Fire" and said that songs such as "City of Blinding Lights" and "All Because of You" gave "the sense of a band flexing muscles they haven't used in years".
 He remarked about the melancholic undertow of Bono's lyrics, believing that the "lines that stay with you speak of a creeping malaise".
 Alexis Petridis of The Guardian said that the album "may be unadventurous and melodramatic, but it is packed with disarming moments".
 He thought the group had embraced the clichéd elements of their 1980s music but said, "Driven by a ferociously powerful rhythm section, U2 sound pleasingly raw, particularly next to the current wave of stadium rock pretenders".
 He lamented the abandonment of their 1990s experimentation, but appreciated their retention of self-awareness, concluding, "it seems highly unlikely anyone will laugh at U2 again".
 David Browne of Entertainment Weekly questioned U2's motivations for back-pedaling musically but called them "one of the few remaining bands who can make pop-chart lust work for them, as Atomic Bomb intermittently demonstrates".
 Greg Kot of the Chicago Tribune said that the record "marks a retreat from innovation and daring, and re-immerses the Irish quartet in the comfort zone of its earliest successes".
 He believed the band had "settl[ed] into middle age by recycling its best riffs and ideas" and that those musical ideas were "destined to pale in coming years as second-hand versions of those classic albums".
 Amanda Petrusich of Pitchfork called the record "brash, grungy, and loud" but not "especially surprising", judging it to contain a "tiny handful of outstanding tracks and a whole mess of schmaltzy filler".
 She criticised Bono's "vague, cliched observations, his sentiments always awkwardly bombastic or hopelessly maudlin" and thought the album's biggest issue was "that it sounds so much like U2".
 Keith Harris of The Village Voice said that the lyrics were marred by "legions of rampant clichés" and that the album's producers "simply construct a U2 album in miniature, mixing in the Edge's processed-guitar trademark whenever you fear they're straying into unforgivable un-U2ness.
 That's just not enough."

 Commercial performance

-Following its 22 November 2004 release, the album debuted at number one in 34 countries, including the US Billboard 200 (with sales of 840,000), the UK Albums Chart, and the Australian ARIA Charts.
+Following its 22 November 2004 release, How to Dismantle an Atomic Bomb reached number one in 34 countries.
+In the US, the album debuted atop the Billboard 200, with first-week sales of 840,000 copies, setting a new personal best for the group; it was nearly double their previous mark set by All That You Can't Leave Behind, which sold 428,000 copies in its first week.
+It also debuted at number one on the UK Albums Chart and the Australian ARIA Charts.
 The album has sold 9 million copies worldwide.
-According to Nielsen SoundScan, the album has sold 3.3 million copies in the US through March 2014.
+According to Nielsen SoundScan, the album sold 3.3 million copies in the US through March 2014.